Words to Know (Cancer Glossary)

 gene therapy: a new and rapidly growing field of medicine that uses altered and engineered genes to correct specific disorders or genetic defects.

 genetics: the study of the way physical traits and characteristics get passed down from one generation to the next.
-This is also called heredity.
-Genetics includes the study of genes, which have a special code called DNA that determines what you will look like and whether you are likely to have certain illnesses.
+Also called heredity.
+Genetics includes the study of genes, which have a special code called DNA that determines what you will look like and whether you're likely to have certain illnesses.

 genetic counseling: involves studying family history, medical records, and genetics to evaluate and determine potential risk factors and disorders that might be inherited by a child.
 Genetic counseling can also provide clues as to how a disorder or disease can be prevented.